mixpix405/Home-AssistantConfig/readme.md

 # Home-Assistant Config by [@mixpix405](http://www.twitter.com/mixpix405)
 [Home Assistant](https://home-assistant.io/) configuration files (and some referenced files)

-This is the initial commit.
-Everything is pretty poorly organized, but it works.
-I'll be getting it all organized better as I go along.

 ![Screenshot of all stuff in Home Assistant](https://imgur.com/QzSgzEZ.gif)

 **Devices I'm using:**